The Healing Womb

-Annabel's art installation 'The Healing Womb' had its debut in 2012.
-Comprising of four 5'x4' acrylic paintings of the archetypal Mother of Loss, Mother of Solitude, Mother of Healing & Mother of Compassion, the installation hung in the sacred space of The Glastonbury Gnostic Centre & Chapel, in which women gathered to share their stories in relation to child loss, childlessness, the challenges of mothering special needs children and pregnancy termination.
+Annabel’s art installation ‘The Healing Womb’ had its debut in 2012.
+Comprising of four archetypal paintings of the Mother of Loss, Mother of Solitude, Mother of Healing & Mother of Compassion, the installation hung in the sacred space of The Avalon Rose Chapel®, formerly known as The Glastonbury Gnostic Centre & Chapel, in which women gathered to share their stories in relation to child loss, childlessness, the challenges of mothering special needs children and pregnancy termination.

 - Buy Print

 I am Hecate, Mother of Loss, who stands at the gateway between darkness and light, death and rebirth.
 Journey to me through the dreamtime on my white mare.
 Bring me the souls of your lost children for safekeeping, until Grandmother Time spins the thread of new life and the wheel turns once more.